 Following a series of public workshops in February 2017, CalEPA has released its list of disadvantaged communities for the purpose of SB 535.
 To inform its decision, CalEPA used the CalEnviroScreen 3.0 results.

 For more information on SB 535 and AB1550 implementation, go to the Cal EPA page on Greenhouse Gas Reduction Investments to Benefit Disadvantaged Communities and ARB's page on Disadvantaged and Low-income Communities Investments.

 Disadvantaged Communities Map

 Disadvantaged communities are defined as the top 25% scoring areas from CalEnviroScreen along with other areas with high amounts of pollution and low populations.
 More information can be found in CalEPA's report on Designation of Disadvantaged Communities.

 Download SB 535 CalEnviroScreen Data

-In addition to the interactive map above, SB 535 disadvantaged communities data is available for download via Google Earth or in an ArcGIS geodatabase:
+In addition to the interactive map above, SB 535 disadvantaged communities data is available for download in other formats:

 Additional information as well as the previous identification of disadvantaged communities from 2014 using CalEnviroScreen 2.0 is available on the CalEPA page.